CPS-Innovation/cps-design-resources/app/views/patterns/get-help/README.md

 <img src="/public/images/patterns/get-support-online.png">

+## Where is it from

+This pattern is based on the [MOJ get help](https://design-patterns.service.justice.gov.uk/patterns/get-help/) component.

 ## When to use this pattern

 Use this component at the bottom of every page of your service.